 Please note that for entry onto this course you must be offered a traineeship position with a suitable employer.
 We have interested employers all over Ireland but to organise an interview with an employer in your area you must contact us using this form: bit.ly/mechWBLform

 Leaving Certificate students should apply through the CAO system, however if you are a mature student already working with a suitable employer, please contact us directly using the above form and we should be able to separately accept your application for a place on the course.

 This programme is a full-time, level 7, work-based course in Mechatronic Systems Engineering where students will be placed in the workplace for three years working for three days per week and studying online for 2 days.

-Holders of other secondary school qualifications (in addition to filling out the above form) should contact firstname.lastname@example.org.
-Mature students who are 23 years of age or over who do not have the required qualifications may be accepted through an interview process and should contact email@example.com .
+Holders of other secondary school qualifications (in addition to filling out the above form) should contact email@example.com.
+Mature students learners (23 years of age or older) who do not have the required qualifications may be accepted through an interview process and should contact firstname.lastname@example.org .

 The integrated skills developed in this mechatronics course can be applied to a variety of jobs, enabling students to have a very promising career in the biomedical, pharmaceutical, electronics, food processing and manufacturing sectors.
 Graduates from this degree programme will have the interdisciplinary approach necessary to integrate electronics, control, software and mechanical engineering.